 This blog post deals with self-esteem and the power of thoughts and beliefs: how “good” thoughts and beliefs can actively support you, while “bad” thoughts and beliefs may work against you.

-KEYWORDS: abundance, beliefs, law of attraction, limiting beliefs, scarcity, self-esteem, success, thoughts.
+KEYWORDS: abundance, lack, limiting beliefs, low self-esteem, philosophy, positive psychology, scarcity, success, thoughts.

 One of the most important things to do in life is to adopt the right kind of beliefs.
 So I am going to spend some time in this blog post to talk about why the adoption of the “right” kind of beliefs is crucial, and what might happen if one does not adopt the “right” beliefs, but the “wrong” ones instead.